1972 New Zealand eight: 1971 European Rowing Championships

 The crew arrived in Europe to find that both their new four and eight Italian Donoratico boats were unsatisfactory.
 Joyce applied his engineering skills and moved all seats backwards, and that improved the boats' performances.
 Regattas were rowed in Duisburg and Klagenfurt, and the New Zealanders set new course records at both venues.
 At the European Rowing Championships, held at the Danish Lake Bagsværd north of Copenhagen, the favoured East Germans, but also the West Germans, also set new course records in their heat, only to be bettered by the New Zealanders in their heat.
 In the semi-final, New Zealand faced the Soviet Union, the team that had narrowly beaten them for second place at the 1970 World Championships.
 Both New Zealand and East Germany won their semi-finals in convincing style.
 The East Germans were the favourites, being the incumbent European and World champions, and they had not been beaten in five years since they came together in age-group competitions.
 They were full-time athletes, nominally employed by the Police.
 Veldman described them as being like clones, as their rowers were well matched in height and arm length.
 There were also rumours of doping, something that would not be confirmed in its full effect across all sports until 1993.
 The race strategy for the Danish final, where the New Zealand eight would meet the favourites East Germany for the first time, was simple: sprint for the first 500 metres and then somehow hang on to win.
 Joyce later explained that they all knew that if the East Germans would get in front, they would never get past them again.
 Throughout the race, the New Zealanders were always ahead.
-They won with a time of 5:33.92, closely followed by East Germany in 5:34.32, and the Soviet Union in 5:39.74 well back.
+They won with a time of 5:33.92, closely followed by East Germany at 5:34.32, and the Soviet Union in 5:39.74 well back.

 Rowlands saw Thomas Keller, the president of the international rowing organisation FISA, shed tears of delight.
 Avery Brundage, the president of the International Olympic Committee (IOC), awarded the team the Taher Pacha Trophy (also known as the Mohammed Taher Trophy) for distinction in amateur sport.
 In November 1971, the team won the "Sportsman of the Year Award"; it is now known as the "Supreme Award" at the Halberg Awards.
 The rules had to be altered so that the award could be given to a team.
 It was the first time that the award was won for rowing.